USEPA/workshops/lessons/03_tidy_data_in_r.md

 ```

 ### Spread and Gather with `tidyr`

-Two of the function I use the most in `tidyr` are `spread()` and `gather()`.
+So far we have seen how to do some manipulation of the data, but we didn't really do too much with the structure of that data frame.
+In some cases we might need to have data that are stored in rows, as columns or vice-versa.
+Two of the function I use the most in `tidyr`, `spread()` and `gather()`, will accomplish this for us.
 They are somewhat similar to pivot tables in spreadsheets and allow us combine columns together or spread them back out.
 I'll admit it still sometimes feels a bit like magic.
 So, abracadabra!

 Load up the library: